ggatward/stormcheck/README.md

 NT_ME010    Palmerston
 ```

+### Text-To-Speech
+Text-To-Speech (TTS) support is not currently written into the stormcheck script, however placeholders still exist in the code from previous implementations, and can be used to re-enable the functionality if desired in the future.

 ## Running

 To run the script, simply run 'stormcheck' with one option, being the state identifier required.
 For the example above this would be